Featured Post

 Isaiah 61:1-3; The Spirit of the Sovereign Lord is on me, because the Lord has anointed me to proclaim good news to the poor.
 He has sent me to bind up the brokenhearted, to proclaim freedom for the captives and release from darkness for the prisoner to proclaim the year of the Lord’s favor and the day of vengeance of our God,to comfort all who mourn and provide for those who grieve in Zion— to bestow on them a crown of beauty instead of ashes, the oil of joy instead of mourning, and a garment of praise instead of a spirit of despair.
 They will be called oaks of righteousness, a planting of the Lord for the display of his splendor.

 At that time in my life, I was struggling with reconciling bad things that happened in my past, with a good God, who was supposed to love me.
 I did not feel lovable.
 I felt unworthy, damaged and too far gone to be accepted by a holy God.
 I still had a lot of hurt and pain in my heart.
 I was mourning the life that I had grown up with and what it should have been.
 I created my own hurt as a result of my constant inner turmoil.
 I had piles of bad choices on top of unhealed hurts and was numb to all feelings but anger.
 This verse was perfect for me.
 I was broken hearted.
 I was captive in my own mind, a prisoner in the darkness of my despair.
 I needed His favor and wanted someone to take vengeance.
 I felt like no one had ever fought for me.
 I think it goes without saying that as a young woman with some heavy issues, I never felt beautiful, much less joyful.
 But then, that verse said I would be called an oak of righteousness, planted to display God's splendor!
 All of that sounded good to me.
 I wanted to be planted for His splendor.
 It was a promise for me to try to hold on to.
 The pastor had explained what Jesus could do for me, and that I need to overcome my past, to have victory and be planted for His splendor.
 But I didn't know how to overcome who and what I was.
 A couple of days later, I forgave so many things, and people.
 I realized the love my Heavenly Father has for me and I was humbled, healed and set free.
 The love and joy that flooded into me overwhelmed me to the point of hyperventilation.
-I had to breath out of a paper bag and all!
+I had to breathe out of a paper bag and all!
 I realized at the age of 24, if I began thanking God for all that he had done for me and thanked him continually until I died of old age, it would STILL never be enough.
 I would NEVER be able to thank Him enough.

 Isaiah 61 is actually written to the Jewish people, pointing to Christ.
 It is prophesying the first coming of Jesus, and He fulfilled it.
 He was baptized and the Holy Spirit descended upon Him.
 He came to proclaim the good news.
 He died for the ungodly, healed the broken, set those bound in sin free.